Sr M Elizabeth Hill

 Besides having a wide knowledge of the classics, Sister Mary Elizabeth was a true educator in many subjects where she shared with her pupils a sympathetic, penetrating knowledge of life and people.
 Sister had a flair for Shakespearean drama and always tried to produce authentic costuming and for that purpose would send to the NSW Library for correct costumes to wear.
 She was a person who was unflinching where principles of truth were concerned, but also knew how to make and keep warm and real friendships.

 Apart from being most cultured and versatile, Sister she was a garden-lover with a wide knowledge of roses.
-On the sports field she referred the rugby and softball teams, both of which were forces to be reckoned with among the other schools teams.
+On the sports field she refereed the rugby and softball teams, both of which were forces to be reckoned with among the other schools teams.
 Sister Mary Elizabeth's deep spirituality more than matched her other qualities as is evidenced by the influence she had on her pupils.

 Sister Mary Elizabeth died on 10 May 1971 and was buried in the Sisters’ section of the Lochinvar cemetery.